Umutoni2/momo-data-dashboard/README.md

 # License

-This project is for educational and research purposes.
+This is an educational project; additional features will be added as it grows.